 Because of this tremendous effectiveness, ultraviolet light irradiation is frequently used in settings where clean air is an absolute must – places like hospitals, food processing facilities, laboratories, and other facilities where indoor air quality is critical to health, safety, and cleanliness.

-We at Stack Heating and Cooling have been serving the greater Cleveland area since 1976, and we’d like to offer you the benefit or our expert advice on any home comfort concerns you might have.
+We at Stack Heating, Cooling, Plumbing and Electric have been serving the greater Cleveland area since 1976, and we’d like to offer you the benefit or our expert advice on any home comfort concerns you might have.
 If you’re in the Avon area, stop in and discuss your issues with us, or contact us through our website for a fast response.